lohanlemire/triton-core/EnsembleContext::Proceed research/performance_bottlenecks.md

 The performance bottlenecks in the ensemble system have a compounding effect:

-1. **Primary Issue**: O(N) tensor data iteration causes 60-80% performance degradation
+1. **Primary Issue**: Triple nested loops cause 40-70% performance degradation
-2. **Secondary Issue**: Triple nested loops cause 40-70% performance degradation
+2. **Secondary Issue**: O(N) tensor data iteration causes 60-80% performance degradation
 3. **Tertiary Issues**: Lock contention, memory allocation, and hash lookups cause 20-40% performance degradation

-The most impactful optimization would be to eliminate the O(N) tensor data iteration, which alone could provide 100x-1000x performance improvement for large ensembles.
+The most impactful optimization would be to eliminate the triple nested loop complexity in GetNextSteps, which alone could provide 10x-100x performance improvement for large ensembles.
 Combined with the other optimizations, the total improvement could be 10x-100x for large ensembles.

 The scaling issues are particularly severe for ensembles with many inputs, making the system practically unusable for large-scale deployments without optimization.